What does the theory of evolution state?

 What is the importance of the lungs?

-These two organs pass oxygen into every red blood cell carried through their capillaries.
+The lungs are two organs that pass oxygen into every red blood cell carried through their capillaries.

 What is the function of the medulla oblongata?